Constitution and Bylaws of the

 Section 1.
 General Purposes

-The general purposes of this organization shall be to foster improvement in the ethical and technical standards of practice in the field of trial advocacy to the end that individual litigants shall receive more effective representation and the general public shall benefit by more efficient administration of justice consistent with time-tested and traditional principles of litigation.
+The general purposes of this Association shall be to foster improvement in the ethical and technical standards of practice in the field of advocacy to the end that individual litigants may receive more effective representation and the general public be benefited by more efficient administration of justice consistent with time-tested and traditional principles of litigation.

 Section 2.
 Specific Purposes